 Opportunities for group discussion and personal prayer

-Have you ever been too hasty in your judgment and condemnation of others?
+Have you ever been too quick to judge and condemn others?

-What do you think Jesus wrote on the ground?
-The text does not tell us.
+The text does not tell us what Jesus wrote on the ground.
 What might it have been?

-Are there times or situations when you find yourself being judgmental or self-righteous?
-What is the best corrective to this attitude?
-Have you ever experienced the condemnation of others?
-How did you feel?
+Are there times or situations in which you find yourself being judgmental or self-righteous?
+What is the best way to correct this attitude?
+Has anyone ever condemned you?
+How did it make you feel?
 Share your reflections.

 Use the psalm response as your prayer this week: The Lord has done great things for us; we are filled with joy.